From BR Bullpen

 The Stadium as a sports venue

 The Montreal Expos were the stadium's principal tenant, although other sports teams such as the Canadian Football League's Montreal Alouettes and Montreal Concordes, and the short-lived Montreal Manic of the North American Soccer League and Montreal Machine of the World League of American Football also used the facilities.
+After the Expos' departure, the Montreal Impact of Major League Soccer used the indoor venue for some early-season games and set a Canadian record for the highest attendance ever recorded at a soccer game there.
 On off-days, it hosted everything from trade shows to dirt-bike races to rock concerts (despite its horrendous acoustics), which the Régie des installations olympiques (RIO), the governmental institution formed to run the complex, always claimed were much more profitable than baseball games.
 The Stadium's roof was finally completed in 1987, and was briefly operational in the 1988 season.
-However, the operation of the complex system of pulleys, levers and steel cables used to haul the gigantic kevlar roof in place, and then fold it back into its hangar space, proved to be much more complex than anticipated and never worked properly - not surprising since the total weight of the tarpaulin was 65 tons.
-The bright orange roof was slit on a number of occasions because of high winds or wrong manoeuvres while attempting to open or close it, and had to be patched hurriedly.
+However, the operation of the complex system of pulleys, levers and steel cables used to haul the gigantic Kevlar roof in place, and then fold it back into its hangar space, proved to be much more complex than anticipated and never worked properly - not surprising since the total weight of the tarpaulin was 65 tons.
+The bright orange roof was slit on a number of occasions because of high winds or wrong moves while attempting to open or close it, and had to be patched hurriedly.

 Baseball at the Big O